gradle/gradle/subprojects/docs/src/docs/release/notes.md

 ### Upgrade of the default Jacoco version

-The Jacoco plugin now uses Jacoco version 0.7.7.201606060606.
+The Jacoco plugin has been updated to use Jacoco version 0.7.7.201606060606 by default.
 This is required for Java 9 support.

+### Upgrade of the default PMD version

+The PMD plugin has been updated to use PMD version 5.5.0 by default.

 ### Parallel task execution improvements